Raven Focus: 81st SBCT conducts Planning Conference in preparation for XCTC rotation

-Maj.
-Matt Davis, Administrative Officer, 3rd Battalion, 161st Infantry shares notes with a counterpart from the Royal Thai Army's 112th Stryker Brigade during the Raven Focus main planning conference at the Yakima Training Center, Dec.
-3, 2024.
+In preparation for next summer’s Exportable Combat Training Capabilities (XCTC) rotation, more than 100 members of the 81st Stryker Brigade Combat Team (SBCT), along with leadership from the 1st Battalion, 168th General Support Aviation, contractors, and partners from the Canadian and Royal Thai Army, gathered at the Yakima Training Center from December 3-5, 2024.
+The purpose of this main planning conference was to establish a comprehensive plan for the upcoming rotation.

 “Raven Focus,” the designated name for this XCTC rotation, will bring the units of the 81st SBCT together for a three-week training exercise in July 2025.
 This exercise aims to test their capabilities and prepare them for a future rotation at the National Training Center (NTC).
-(U.S. National Guard photo by Joseph Siemandel)
+According to Col. Craig Broyles, commander of the 81st SBCT, this type of training fosters competition, which strengthens individual members and enhances team cohesion.

+“Raven Focus is our scrimmage for the big game, our National Training Center rotation in 2026.
+This is our opportunity to practice how we work together as a brigade and fight together to win,” said Broyles.
+“Exercises like these are critical because, in the National Guard, geographic dispersion and limited time often prevent us from training together.
+Think of it like a football team where players practice separately and come together only for the game.
+This is our chance to come together and practice how we fight as a team.”

+Broyles expressed hope that the two-day planning conference would foster a shared understanding of the exercise and the expectations for success among participants.

 |Date Taken: